English original

 • in hot climate, allowing the stations to be air-conditioned at lower cost,

-• preventing people from throwing trash on the tracks and thus preventing track fires.
+• preventing trash wafting into the tunnels and thus reducing the risk of track fires.

 So PSDs can increase passenger comfort and average train speed, though PSDs usually need more time to open and close than ordinary doors.
 In an emergency they can be opened manually from both sides.
 Video of Hong Kong's Tung Chun station PSDs.